-Spring is finally getting near, so of course we’re thinking about getting out and about as much as possible.
+Summer is starting to set on us here in in North, if we ever saw it at all, so we’re thinking about getting out and about as much as possible before we couldn’t think of anything worse.
 Luckily, a gorgeously green wonderland sits waiting for visitors all year round, and it’s knocking at the door of Greater Manchester.
 Straddling the border of Bolton and Chorley, Rivington encompasses a huge area which includes a quaint village, several reservoirs, vast woodland and wide open green spaces.

 With many parts such as the terraced gardens founded by the infamous Lord Leverhulme, founder of Unilever and Bolton tycoon, giving his title to many sites in the town including Leverhulme Park, the area has such rich cultural history and really played a part in much of the local history too.